Today's Saturday • 9 mins read

-It is a relatively new term that has gained popularity in the aromantic spectrum community.
+Lithromanticism is a romantic orientation where a person experiences romantic attraction but does not want it reciprocated.
+It is a relatively popular term in the aromantic spectrum community.
 However, it is not a mental disorder despite the raging debate.

-• Some people argue that lithromanticism is a mental disorder because it goes against the norm of what is considered a healthy romantic relationship.
+- Some people argue that lithromanticism is a mental disorder because it goes against the norm of what is considered a healthy romantic relationship.

-• They believe that romantic attraction should be mutual and that not wanting it reciprocated is a sign of a mental health issue.
+- They believe that romantic attraction should be mutual and that not wanting it reciprocated is a sign of a mental health issue.

-• Still others argue that lithromanticism is simply a part of the diversity of romantic identities within the LGBTQ+ community.
+- Still others argue that lithromanticism is simply a part of the diversity of romantic identities within the LGBTQ+ community.
 They believe that it is not a mental disorder and should not be treated as such.

-Of course, we must understand and allow for the complexity of romantic relationships and identities, and to recognize that there is no one-size-fits-all definition of what is considered “normal.”
+Of course, we must understand and allow for the complexity of romantic relationships and identities, and recognize that there is no one-size-fits-all definition of what is considered “normal.”

 By acknowledging and accepting diversity within the LGBTQ+ community, we can create a more inclusive and supportive environment for everyone.